-Millions of Americans are at risk of identity theft thanks to the wide availability of personal information online and breaches that make Social Security numbers available for bulk purchase on the black market.
+The problem is due to the widespread availability of personal information online, as well as Social Security numbers available for bulk purchase on the black market.
 If you notice unauthorized activity on your personal accounts, there are steps you can take to prevent further losses.
 But what happens when an identity is stolen after a person has passed away?
 Often, no one notices due to the natural grieving process and the sometimes overwhelming responsibilities that come with settling a person’s estate.

 See also: Best identity theft protection